Doom modding

-History of WADs
+History

 Development of Doom

 When developing Doom, id Software was aware that many players had tried to create custom levels and other modifications for their previous game, Wolfenstein 3D, but the procedures involved in creating and loading modifications for that game were cumbersome.

-John Carmack, lead programmer at id Software, designed the Doom internals from the ground up to allow players to extend the game.
-For that reason, game data such as levels, graphics, sound effects, and music are stored separately from the game engine, in "WAD" files, allowing for third parties to make new games without making any modifications to the engine.
+John Carmack, the lead programmer at id Software, designed the Doom internals from the ground up to allow players to extend the game.
+In particular, game assets, levels, and other content was separated from the engine in WAD files.
 Tom Hall is responsible for coming up with the name WAD.

 The idea of making Doom easily modifiable was primarily backed by Carmack, a well-known supporter of copyleft and the hacker ideal of people sharing and building upon each other's work, and by John Romero, who had hacked games in his youth and wanted to allow other gamers to do the same.
 In contrast, some video game artists, including Jay Wilbur and Kevin Cloud, objected due to legal concerns and the belief that it would not be of any benefit to the company's business.